pranjalshrestha/The-Determinants-of-Income-Across-Texas-Counties/README.md

 - Run `Data_Cleaning_and_Extraction.R` to clean and preprocess the raw data in `Texas_Income_Data.csv` and `Household Income.csv`.

 ### Regression Analysis:
-- Use the STATA do-file `TX_Income do-file.do` to perform regression analyses on the cleaned data.
+- Use the do-file `TX_Income do-file.do` to perform regression analyses in STATA on the cleaned data.

 ### Research Paper:
 - Read the full research findings and detailed methodology in `ShresthaPPaper.pdf`.